netdata/go.d.plugin/docs/how-to-write-a-module.md

-# How to write a module
+# How to write a Netdata collector in Go

 Let's assume you want to write `example` module.